atikur0786/angular-interview-questions/README.md

-# Angular Interview Questions & Answers – Beginner Level (Conceptual Foundation)
+# Angular Interview Questions & Answers

 This open-source guide covers foundational Angular interview questions with clear, concise answers.
 Great for beginners and as a revision tool before interviews.